By Southeast Asia specialist Thomas

 Why combine a tour of Cambodia and Vietnam?

 The two nations complement each other incredibly well.
-Saigon, where the headlamps of a thousand Vespas light up the grand French architecture and glistening skyscrapers, is very much in touch with today's world.
+Ho Chi Minh City, where the headlamps of a thousand Vespas light up the grand French architecture and glistening skyscrapers, is very much in touch with today's world.

 Leaving this modernity behind to join the Mekong Delta, the way of life starts to nod a little to past tradition.